elyubich/elyubich.github.io/_pages/research.md

 ### Why is Industrial Energy Efficiency Improving?
 with Will Rafey, Joe Shapiro, and Reed Walker.

+### Place-Based Investment and Neighborhood Choice
+With Max Snyder

 ### Labor Lock-in in the Fossil Fuel Industry
 With Patrick Paylis and Katherine Wagner